-The start of the school year can be a bit hectic, but it’s critical to get off on the right foot.
+The start of the school year can be hectic, but it’s critical to get off on the right foot.
 Whether you are in your first year of high school or your last, you’ll want to approach your first month of school with a plan.
 Here are six ways to ensure this school year provides the best support for your future choices and opportunities:

-1. Attend Your School Clubs Fair
+1. Attend Your School Extracurriculars Fair

 2. Meet Your Teachers